Asfandyarriaz/ThyroidRag/README.md

 5. The LLM generates an answer grounded in the retrieved excerpts.

 ## Deployment
-This app is designed to be deployed on **Streamlit Community Cloud**
+This app is designed to be deployed on **Streamlit Community Cloud**.

 ## Acknowledgements
 This project is part of an academic workflow to explore RAG-based question answering over thyroid cancer literature.